rest-for-physics/rest-for-physics.github.io/installation/macos.md

 {: .important }
 For additional details enabling REST libraries and packages check the common instructions found at the [installation pages](https://rest-for-physics.github.io/installation).

+{: .highlight }
+For additional details enabling REST libraries and packages check the common instructions found at the [installation pages](https://rest-for-physics.github.io/installation).